 I want to use the principle of the frog analogy (in the reverse) to explain how we save on heating costs.

 When people hear how low we keep our thermostat during the winter they think we’re nuts!
-They can’t imagine changing their homes from 78 to 58 degrees in January.
+They can’t imagine changing their home thermostat from 78 degrees down to 58 degrees in the middle of January.

 Neither can I!
 Like a frog placed in boiling water, I would hop right out!

-We love challenges and competitions, so seeing how long we can go before turning on the heat is actually fun for us.
+We love challenges and competitions, so seeing how long we can go before turning on the heat (or having our first fire in the wood stove) is actually fun for us.
 (Maybe we are crazy.)
-When we do turn on the heat, we don’t crank it up to 78.
+When we eventually do turn on the heat, we don’t crank it up to 78.
 We just turn it up a wee bit from the temperature that we decided was just too low.
 If the temperature starts to dip to that point, the heater kicks in and we’re fine.

-There are lots of ways to save on heating costs, from putting plastic on your windows and a rolled towel to stop drafts under the front door, to blowing new insulation into your attic.
-No matter what efficiency strategies you employ, waiting as long as possible to turn on the heat and keeping the thermostat low when you do will only increase your savings.
+No matter what efficiency strategies you employ, waiting as long as possible to turn on the heat and keeping the thermostat low when you do will increase your savings.
 Each day you wait to turn on the heat will save you money and provide a fun challenge as well.

 How about you?